-Keith E. Johnson is director of theological development and culture for Cru.
+Keith E. Johnson is the director of theological education at Cru.
+In this capacity, he oversees the theological training of two thousand Cru staff.
 He has a Ph.D. in Christian theology and ethics from Duke University.
-He joined Cru in 1987.
-He and his wife, Rhonda, live in Orlando, Florida, along with their four children: Drew, Lauren, Emily and Nathan.
+He joined the staff of Cru in 1987.
+He and his wife, Rhonda, live in Durham, North Carolina, along with their three children: Drew, Lauren and Emily.